 CSU Youth Dance Conservatory - Faculty & Facilities

-Laura received the majority of her early training at The Dance Factory under the instruction of Mrs. Susan Fisher.
+Laura Johnson received the majority of her early training at The Dance Factory under the instruction of Mrs. Susan Fisher.
 She continued her training at the University of Alabama in Tuscaloosa and received her B.A. in Dance and International Relations in 2001.
 Upon graduation, Laura attended the American Dance Festival in Durham, NC on a Young Artist Scholarship to continue her studies in modern dance.
 She continued her training while earning her M.A. in Performing Arts Management at American University in Washington, D.C.
-Laura has been teaching dance for over 15 years and teaching at the CSU Dance Conservatory since 2009.
+Since moving to Phenix City, Laura has served as a choreographer, administrator, and associate director for The Columbus Ballet on several of their performances of The Nutcracker as well as choreographed and directed for the Ballet may of their Spring recitals.
+Laura has been teaching dance for 20 years and teaching at the CSU Dance Conservatory since 2009.
+Laura is excited to be attending the Central Pennsylvania Youth Ballet (CPYB) teacher training intensive this August to further her education in teaching the art of classical ballet.

 Kylie received what she considers the best of her training from The University of Akron’s Dance Institute.
 She went on to earn her BA in dance from The University of Akron.
 During her time at Akron, she was given the opportunity to perform pieces choreographed by David Parsons, Paul Taylor and Amy Miller.
 After working as a professional dancer for a year after college, she decided to continue on with her education and earned her MFA in Interdisciplinary Arts from Goddard College in January 2016.
 Kylie finds complete fulfillment through teaching and looks forward to sharing her love of dance with others.